Kumbia Kings: 2009–2010: Reunion tour

 In an exclusive interview given on October 26, 2009, through Ventaneando America, it was announced by A.B.
 Quintanilla and Cruz Martínez themselves that the Kumbia Kings would reunite again in fall 2009.
 Kumbia All Starz and Super Reyes featured a combined 18 touring members for the reunion concert, held at Palacio de los Deportes in Mexico City, Mexico on November 21, 2009.
 Members from both groups included A.B.
 Quintanilla, Cruz Martínez, Jason "DJ Kane" Cano, Alex "PB" Ramírez, Roy "Slim" Ramírez, Anthony "Nino B" López, Abel Talamántez, Chris Pérez, DJ Crazy J Rodriguez, Juan Jesús "JP" Peña, and Ricky Rick.
 The concert started with guest singer Flex who sang songs like "Te Quiero", "Escápate", "Si No Te Tengo" and "Dime Si Te Vas Con Él".
 Then Cruz Martínez & Los Super Reyes sang songs like "Tu Magia", "No Tengo Dinero", "Muchacha Triste", "Sabes a Chocolate", "Na Na Na (Dulce Niña)", "Todavía", "Quédate Más (I Want You Back)", "Eres" and "Muévelo".
 Then A.B.
 Quintanilla & Kumbia All Starz sang songs like "Mami", "Reggae Kumbia", "Dijiste", "Por Ti Baby" with Flex, performed a special tribute to Michael Jackson and Selena Quintanilla, and "Parece Que Va a Llover".
 For the grand finale A.B.
 Quintanilla and Cruz Martínez and the rest of the Kumbia Kings got on stage and sang songs like "Pachuco", "Te Quiero a Ti", "Desde Que No Estás Aquí", "Fuiste Mala", "Dime Quién", "Se Fue Mi Amor", "Azúcar", "Boom Boom" and "Shhh!".

-Another "Kumbia Kings" reunion concert, featuring A.B.
-Quintanilla's "Kumbia All Starz" and Cruz Martínez' "Super Reyes", was held in early 2010.
 The show culminated with members from both groups reuniting and performing on stage.
 At the time, rumors persisted that Martínez and Quintanilla would reunite and begin production on a 2010 Kumbia Kings album, with original Kumbia Kings vocalist DJ Kane on lead vocals, but the project never materialized.

-2010–Present: History Continues
+2017–present: Reunited

 In April 2022, Los Kumbia Kings All Starz performed Tejano Explosion in San Antonio, Texas.
 Led by A.B.
 Quintanilla, the band reunited under the annual Fiesta event held throughout the city.

 Band members

-These are the former members who started their own groups, as listed in parentheses, but who were in the group at some point (as noted in years, before the split while the band was still called Kumbia Kings).
+Here is the list of band members and their period of membership from before the split, while the band was still called Kumbia Kings.
 They were the only official Kumbia Kings.